ryanemmans/city-explorer-api/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

 - Collaborated with Kyle Cohen on MRRC diagram and outline.
+- Collaborated with Sarah Creager and Joe Ivans on the Lab 08 Diagram for third party APIs.
 - Credit to TAs Hexx King and Michael Eclavea for their help.